Whole-Body MPC and Online Gait Sequence Generation for Wheeled-Legged Robots: HYBRID LOCOMOTION

+Adding a full model of a wheel increases the \ac{MPC}'s number of states and inputs $n$ by two per leg, which increases the optimization time since the \ac{SLQ}'s backward pass scales by $(n)^3$.
+As shown in Fig.~\ref{fig:rolling_constraint}, we model the robot's wheel as a moving point contact with a fixed joint position, which can be translated into wheel inputs through the wheel's contact velocity and radius.
+With this novel formulation, the \ac{MPC}'s optimization time does not increase compared to legged robots~\cite{grandia2019feedback} despite the additional \ac{DOF}.

+We let the frame $E_i$ be fixed at a leg’s endpoint, i.e., the point on the wheel that is in contact with the ground during stance phase, and define this point as a leg's end-effector.
+This enables us to model conventional point-foot and wheels by changing the kinematic constraints and avoids additional constraints concerning the wheel.
+The state vector $\bm{x}(t)$ and control input vector $\bm{u}(t)$ in (\ref{eq:mpc}) are

-where $\bm{x}(t) \in \mathbb{R}^{12 + n_j}$ is the state vector and $\bm{u}(t) \in \mathbb{R}^{3n_e + n_j}$ is the control input vector at time $t$, with $n_j=12$ is the number of joints and $n_e=4$ is the number of legs.
-Note that the additional four \ac{DOF} of the wheels are not explicitly in the state or input vector.
-More precisely, the wheel is modeled as a moving point contact, which later on is translated into wheel inputs by the tracking controller.
-The elements $\bm{\theta}$, $\bm{p}$, $\bm{\omega}$, $\bm{v}$ and $\bm{q}_j$ of the state vector refer to the orientation of the torso in Euler angles, the positions of the torso in world frame $W$, the angular rate of the \ac{COM}, the linear velocity of the \ac{COM}, and the joint positions, respectively.
-Moreover, the control inputs are the end-effector contact forces $\bm{\lambda}_E$ and joint velocities $\bm{u}_j$.
-Here, $l(\mathord{\cdot})$ is the time-varying running cost, and $\phi(\mathord{\cdot})$ is the cost at the terminal state $\bm{x}(T)$.
+where $n_j=12$ and $n_e=4$ are the number of joints (excluding the wheel) and legs.
+The elements $\bm{\theta}$, $\bm{p}$, $\bm{\omega}$, $\bm{v}$ and $\bm{q}_j$ of the state vector in (\ref{eq:state_vector}) refer to the torso's orientation in Euler angles, torso's position in world frame $W$, \ac{COM}'s angular rate, \ac{COM}'s linear velocity, and joint positions, respectively.
+Moreover, the control inputs in (\ref{eq:control_input_vector}) are the end-effector contact forces $\bm{\lambda}_E$ and joint velocities $\bm{u}_j$.